-A year on, Morgan Stanley’s 2015 Chelsea garden is a teeming social hub for a community in the heart of London’s East End.
+Discover how Morgan Stanley’s 2015 Chelsea garden has become a teeming social hub for Poplar housing estate residents in London’s East End.

 A year on, Morgan Stanley’s 2015 Chelsea garden has transformed the lives of housing estate residents by creating a sanctuary in the heart of Poplar, in the East End of London.